Brand mascots: The world’s most famous mascot logos

 Captain Morgan (Captain Morgan rum) Logo

-Captain Morgan, arguably one of the most renowned mascots in the beverage industry, traces its creative origins to the work of Dom Maitz, an artist well-regarded for his expertise in science fiction artwork.
-The character wasn’t just a figment of imagination but was inspired by an actual historical figure.
+Captain Morgan, arguably one of the most famous mascots in the beverage industry, originates in the work of Dom Maitz, an artist known for his science fiction works.
+The character was not just a figment of the imagination but was inspired by a real historical figure.

 Charlie the Tuna (StarKist)